umarhassan-mitodl/cms.631-spring-2017/content/pages/assignments/_index.md

 *Homework 9: How to tell a story (The Moth)*

-Read Paige Williams, “[How to tell a story: The Moth](http://niemanstoryboard.org/stories/how-to-tell-a-story-the-moth/).” *Nieman Storyboard* (Harvard), August 2012.
-Choose and listen to one [Moth Story](https://themoth.org/stories).
+Read Paige Williams, “{{% resource_link "17ec105b-afba-4230-87bc-36ac54df6f0e" "How to tell a story: The Moth" %}}.” *Nieman Storyboard* (Harvard), August 2012.
+Choose and listen to one {{% resource_link "fca50a9d-9fd7-4b80-ac33-39ebe5ff02f6" "Moth Story" %}}.
 Write down and bring to class your analysis, as Paige Williams lists in her article’s item #3.

 Fill in the class midterm survey.